 - Felony Death by Vehicle – Causing a death while driving is a class D felony.
 This is considered an aggravated crime if you have a prior DWI conviction; in this situation, you face increased class D felony charges.

-- Misdemeanor Death By Vehicle – Causing someone’s death when violating a traffic law other than intoxicated driving is punishable as a class 1A misdemeanor.
+- Misdemeanor Death By Vehicle – Causing someone’s death when violating a traffic law other than impaired driving is punishable as a class 1A misdemeanor.
 This offense can result in up to 150 days in jail and a large fine.

 Defenses Against a Manslaughter Charge in Mecklenburg County

 Being arrested and charged with voluntary manslaughter, involuntary manslaughter, or death by vehicle may make your situation seem hopeless, but that is not the case.
 The prosecution must prove every element of their case to find you guilty.
-The lawyers at Randall & Stump, PLLC have defended many clients facing harsh punishments for serious charges.
+The lawyers at Randall & Stump, Criminal Defense Attorneys have defended many clients facing harsh punishments for serious charges.
 We know how to gather relevant evidence in your case in order to build a strong defense on your behalf.

 While every case is different, one or several of the defenses that we may use in your situation include:

 - You are the victim of mistaken identity – It’s possible that law enforcement made a mistake and arrested you instead of the responsible party.

 - You acted in self-defense – You have the right to act in self-defense when there are no other options.
 You cannot be found guilty of manslaughter if your actions were reasonable to protect your safety or the safety of others.

 - You were not reckless in your actions – If someone died due to an accident in which you were involved, you cannot be found guilty of a crime if the court finds that you were not reckless at the time of the person’s death.